firmai/firmai/README.md

 ### Hi there 👋
-I'm Derek, a software developer and machine learning researcher in management sciences and finance.
+I'm Derek, a software developer and machine learning researcher in management sciences and finance, currently working on:

+ - Synthetic data generation, agent-based simulators, asset management, customer vulnerability, fraud detection, and network generation using machine learning; with
+ - The office of national statistics, financial market authorities, British government departments, and multinational investment banks.

 <table width="100%">
   <tr>